epuce/she-goes-tech/6 - CSS flex, grid and media queries.md

 ![media queries support for browsers](img/media_queries-support.png)

 ### Flex checkup
+### add a new file named task-6.html and task-6.css where all these actions will be performed
 1. Create a block that distributes 5 images equally spaced;
 2. Set that if there is no space for the images they jump to a new row;
 3. Create another block with different images and align them vertically so that the space between them it distributed equally